JacobThree/Trump-tracker/README.md

 Notes

-config.js (contains API key) is ignored and must not be committed.

 JSON data files are static snapshots used only for this project.

 This project is not official and is made purely for educational purposes.